Website security basics for small businesses

 - 2 different storage types

-Test your backups.
-A backup you can’t restore is not a backup.
+And test your backups regularly.
+A backup you’ve never tried to restore is not really a backup.

 - SQL injection attempts